 As if trying to find a job wasn’t hard enough, you have to be on your toes to make sure that someone isn’t trying to scam you.
 Scammers are getting smarter and are coming up with new schemes every year, so it’s important to be on the lookout to keep your identity and other personal information safe.
 Scam artists know that job seekers can often be so desperate for work that they’ll overlook something that would normally make them suspicious.
+What should you know about avoiding a job scam?
+There’s a lot, but we’re here to help walk you through it.

 Scammers will often post their fake jobs on legitimate job boards, like Indeed, Monster, or Glassdoor.
 These thieves are trying to get ahold of two main things: money or personal information (that they can use to get money).
 The FBI and The Better Business Bureau have estimated that for every 1 real job opening, there are more than 60 scams disguising themselves as opportunities.
 This means that you need to keep your guard up when applying to keep your personal information safe.